KULeuven-MICAS/snax_cluster/hw/chisel/doc/xdma.md

 - **TCDMDataWidth=64** and **AXIDataWidth=512**: Typical for Snax clusters.
 XDMA will instantiate eight channels for both reading and writing at the TCDM side, concatenating them into a single 512-bit channel at the AXI side.
 - **TCDMDataWidth=64** and **AXIDataWidth=64**: Typical for global scratchpad memory/SRAM.
 XDMA will instantiate only one channel on each side, adopting a simpler architecture used by most other DMAs.

 Each TCDM channel has its own address and data caches, enabling independent data fetching with minimal interference from other channels.
-Channels can be selectively disabled to save energy and simplify memory initialization (e.g., turning off all reader channels and enabling writer channels to write zeros to memory).
-The byte mask is also implemented for byte-level granularity in writing.
+Channels can be selectively disabled if the required bandwidth is less than the bandwidth of all channels combined (e.g., turning off all reader channels and enabling writer channels to write zeros to memory).
+Additionally, a byte mask is also implemented for byte-level granularity in writing the data back to memory.

 Data from the streamer is concatenated into a wide bus and forwarded to the datapath extension.